TedHusted/awake/awake.md/awake.md

 Leto: You just do not like that Fusion originated with Terran thinkers.

 Phoebe: I am not sure if have ever encountered a Terran thinker. — I still cannot get over with the mess Terrans keep making of the calendar.
 It is not hard.
-Twelve 30-day months, beginning with the spring equinox, with ten day weeks, plus five or six festival days in the last month.
+Twelve 30-day months.
+Begin with the spring equinox.
+Use ten-day weeks, plus five or six festival days in the last month.

 Leto: You mean like ours?

 Phoebe: Exactly!
 Maybe the synthetics will sort it out for them. — Can you spread out dinner?
 Coeus and Asteria will be home soon.

-Leto reaches into one of the drawers.
-He tosses out an assortment of large gummies in various colors: yellow, blue, green, orange,  purple, brown.
+Leto reaches into one of the drawer and pulls out a serving plate.
+He tosses out an assortment of large gummies.
+The roll across the serving page in various colors: yellow, blue, green, orange,  purple, brown.

-Phoebe: Could you just give a thought to the color mix?
+Phoebe: Could you give a thought to the color mix?
 You know Asteria does not like the purple ones.

 ***